- 1. Nailing your recruitment & onboarding process for your remote team

-Let’s say a business in Los Angeles has an in-house development team and an offshore remote development team in Bangalore.
+Let’s say a business in Los Angeles has a local development team and an offshore remote development team in Bangalore.
 They’re working towards the same goals, at the same time, for the same employer.

 6. Assigning valuable work

-The simple fact is that the cost of living in countries like India and Ukraine is significantly lower than in the west.
-Despite being exceptionally qualified (often more so than their Western counterparts) Indian developers are frequently given work that is well beneath their ability.
+The simple fact is that the cost of living in countries like India and Ukraine is significantly lower than in the West.
+Despite being exceptionally qualified (often more so than their Western counterparts) Indian developers may sometimes be given work that is well beneath their ability.

 7. Visiting your remote team